groenator/iptvboss-docker/README.md

 # IPTVBoss VNC Docker Image

 ## DO NOT RUN the container using ROOT user, it won't work.
-Define your own user and set the correct permissions for your volume using your user UID/GID details.
+## Define your own user and set the correct permissions for your volume using your user UID/GID details.
+## If you are unable to connect your cloud provider, this is likely your issue.

 - This Docker image provides a VNC server with the [IPTVBoss application](https://github.com/walrusone/iptvboss-release/releases/latest).
 - IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.